-On May 17, 2021, Softheon presented with a group of four healthcare leaders at the 2021 Virtual State HealthCare IT Connect Conference regarding the upcoming clog of Medicaid reassessments.
+On May 17, 2021, Softheon presented with a group of four healthcare leaders at the 2021 Virtual State HealthCare IT Connect Conference regarding the upcoming Medicaid reassessment clog.
 States have been at a standstill from disenrolling anybody from Medicaid during the Public Health Emergency (PHE); as the PHE draws to a close, a backlog of Medicaid cases will need to be reassessed for eligibility.
 States must be ready to expedite this process to prevent a further accumulation of claims.

 Medicaid Enrollments Soar, But States Are at a Halt

 Craig Kennedy, CEO of Medicaid Health Plans of America, shed light on the current Medicaid landscape.
 The Centers for Medicare and Medicaid Services (CMS) granted Medicaid waivers to states to ease pressure on eligibility processes.
 At the same time, the Families First Coronavirus Response Act (FFCRA) provided a Medicaid funding boost to states that did not terminate most individuals from the Medicaid rolls.
 Due to the combination of these endeavors, Medicaid enrollment is up an average of 14.5% across 21 states.
 Some states have seen an even starker increase in enrollment — especially Utah, experiencing a 25.5% surge.

 Indiana Stays Ahead of the Clog of Reassessments by Planning in Advance